-This paper is the first attempt to perform the stochastic analysis of the pantograph-catenary interaction with random CWI.
+This paper is the first to attempt to perform a stochastic analysis of the pantograph-catenary interaction with random CWI.
 The measured CWI is collected from the China high-speed network, and its frequency distribution is analysed by power spectrum estimation.
-Through the EEMD (Ensemble Empirical Mode Decomposition), the CWI signal is reconstructed by eliminating the measurement errors and redundant information.
-Then the CWI Upper Envelope (CUE) is adopted to describe the position of dropper points in the contact wire.
-The proper form of the CUE PSD is proposed, and the algorithm to generate the history from the PSD is discussed.
-Using the vertical position of dropper points in the contact wire, a nonlinear finite element approach is proposed to construct the catenary.
-The TCUD (Target Configuration Under Dead Load) method is used to precisely solve the initial configuration of the catenary with the random CWI.
+Through EEMD (ensemble empirical mode decomposition), the CWI signal is reconstructed by eliminating the measurement errors and redundant information.
+Then, the CWI upper envelope (CUE) is adopted to describe the positions of the dropper points on the contact wire.
+The proper form of the CUE PSD is proposed, and the algorithm for generating the history from the PSD is discussed.
+Using the vertical positions of the dropper points on the contact wire, a nonlinear finite element approach is proposed to construct the catenary.
+The TCUD (target configuration under dead load) method is used to precisely solve the initial configuration of the catenary with the random CWI.
 Using the proposed model, the contact forces at different speeds are evaluated.
-The probabilistic analysis is adopted to investigate the effect of random CWI on the contact force.
+Probabilistic analysis is adopted to investigate the effect of random CWI on the contact force.

 Analysis of measured CWI